Design APIs 10x Faster

 Free.
 Runs everywhere.

 API design is the collection of planning and architectural decisions you make when building an API.
-Your API design influences how well developers are able to consume it and even how they use it.
+Your basic API design influences how well developers are able to consume it and even how they use it.
 Just like website design or product design, API design informs the user experience.
 Good API design meets initial expectations and continues to behave consistently and predictably.

 Before you can communicate your API design, you need an artifact that someone else can use to understand your design.
 Historically, this might have been called documentation.
 While it’s still important to have human-facing documentation that is easy to use, more is required of modern APIs.
 In recent years the industry has rallied around the OpenAPI Specification.